 Common failure points:

-Most legacy 130W power adapters are known to have issues with the sense IC, which prevents the laptop from charging.
-The adapter must be replaced when it happens, but it is possible to get some additional time out of it while you wait for a new one.
+Most legacy 130W power adapters are known to have Sense IC issues that kill charging.
+The adapter must be replaced when it happens, but it is possible to get by while you wait.

 - Unplug the adapter from the wall and laptop.

 - Wait for the blue ring to die out.

 - Plug the power adapter into the wall.

 These steps should bring the adapter back into a state it works, but be aware it will eventually happen again.
 This only works a handful of times before it no longer helps and stops charging entirely.